awsdocs/aws-greengrass-developer-guide/doc_source/connectors-console.md

 Now you're ready to add the Lambda function to your Greengrass group\.

-## Step 6: Add a Lambda Function to the Greengrass Group<a name="connectors-console-create-gg-function"></a>
+## Step 6: Add a Lambda function to the Greengrass group<a name="connectors-console-create-gg-function"></a>

 In this step, you add the Lambda function to the group and then configure its lifecycle and environment variables\.
-For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.
+For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.

 1. <a name="choose-add-lambda"></a>On the group configuration page, choose **Lambdas**, and then choose **Add Lambda**\.
 ![\[The group page with Lambdas and Add Lambda highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-lambdas.png)